hugoam/two/READMEold.md

 two is an all-purpose c++ app prototyping library, focused towards live graphical apps and games.
 two contains all the essential building blocks to develop lean c++ apps from scratch, providing [reflection](#reflection) and low level [generic](#generic-features) algorithms, an [immediate ui](#ui) paradigm, and an immediate minimalistic and flexible [graphics renderer](#graphics).

 two aims to provide the *quickest idioms* to build functional and lightweight c++ graphical applications.
 It tackles the problem of the code you *don't* want to write, and *should not have* to write when prototyping an app.

-two provides two main APIs, two low-level application building blocks which you can use just as well from native C++ as from higher-level language bindings:

-- a stable API for mid-level graphics rendering (think scenes, shapes, meshes, models, lights, materials, passes, post-processing, etc).
-- a stable API for fully auto-layout, stylable, declarative/immediate mode UI (with a large set of widgets, docking, tabs, nodes, text editors, inputs, curves etc).

-Each of those layers are also their own libraries, available as tgfx and twui, which can be used independently: they are not tied to one another.
+One core principle in two is : *don't repeat yourself*: we take this aim very seriously and we believe it's a principle that is way too often disregarded.

+two consists of a set of 6 small, self-contained libraries rather than a single one: 6 building blocks essential to prototyping any c++ app.

+The first set of blocks, consists of low level c++ programming tools, which purpose is to avoid duplicating code over and over, by providing [generic algorithms](https://github.com/hugoam/two#generic-features) instead, operating on generic objects.
+Their aim is that ideally, each line of code you have to write is *only* concerned with the *problem domain* you are trying to solve, and not lower-level auxiliary operations.

+These are the three low-level generic c++ blocks: they rely on applying generic operations on arbitrary types:
+- [reflection](#reflection) of any c++ code to a set of generic primitives
+- [generic serialization](docs/serial.md) of any c++ objects to any format (currently json)
+- [generic script](docs/scripting.md) bindings for any c++ objects, methods, functions, seamlessly, **and** a visual scripting language

+The second set of blocks consists of the the interactive/graphical foundation of an app:
+- immediate/declarative UI to draw skinnable, auto-layout ui panels in few lines of code
+- immediate/declarative graphics to render 3d objects in a minimal amount of code

+The last one ties the ui and the generic c++ blocks together:
+- generic ui to edit and inspect c++ objects, modules, call methods, edit text and visual scripts

 **two** stems from a strong programming philosophy: it wagers that the future of application and game coding lies in small, self-contained, reusable and shared libraries, and **not** in gigantic tightly coupled *engines* of hundreds thousands of lines of code.